JosephCaillet/vinimay/doc/technical_specifications.md

 To clarify all further explanation, in this part, we'll use a scenario in which Alice asks Bob to be her friend (and Bob is OK with that).
 Alice is hosting her Vinimay instance on `vinimay-server1.com` and Bob's instance is on `vinimay-server2.com`

-When Alice uses here client to send a friend request, the server retrieves the request and send the following request to Bob's server:
+When Alice uses here client to send a friend request, the server retrieves the request, along with Alice's profile's description and send the following request to Bob's server:

 ```http
 POST vinimay-server2.com/server/friends